Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 In developing countries, companies and countries as a whole can enforce basic human and working rights for mining workers.

-As far as funds will allow, developing country mining practices can start emulating developed country safety practices
+As far as funds will allow, developing country mining practices can start emulating developed country safety practices in meeting safety regulations.

 - Have a zero fatality goal for mining worldwide

 - [Have a zero serious injuries goal for mining worldwide]

 - Continue to develop automated technologies [which are] aimed to increase efficiency and reduce human involvement in high safety risk operations